ssk-d/fireflutter/README.md

   - User can enable/disable to get notification when other users creates comments under his posts/comments.
   - User can subscribe/unsubscribe for new posts or comments under a forum.

+- Chat

+  - A complete chat functionality which includes
+    - Group chat
+    - Inviting users
+    - Blocking users
+    - Kickout users
+    - Changing settings of chat room
+  - Expect more to come.

+- Location

+  - App can update login user's location
+  - App can search other users near the login user.

 - Settings in real time.

   - Admin can update app settings via Admin page and the change will apply to app immediately.